TakeruIto/Tetris_DQN/README.md

 # Tetris_DQN

-This repository is for DQN, one of the most famouse reinforcement learning methods.
+This repository is for DQN, one of the most famous reinforcement learning methods.

 ~~Now all you can do is to play tetris by yourself.~~